 A semi-commercial mortgage (also known as a mixed-use mortgage) is designed for properties that include both commercial and residential elements under one title.
 Common examples include:

-A shop with a flat above
+- A shop with a flat above

-A pub with owner’s accommodation
+- A pub with the owner’s accommodation

-An office with a top-floor apartment
+- An office with a top-floor apartment

 Can You Remortgage a Semi-Commercial Property?

 Yes, and many landlords do so to release equity, reduce interest rates, or switch lenders.
+Lenders may even consider refinancing based on increased rental income or property improvements.

 Who Are Semi-Commercial Mortgages For?